backwardspy/api-reflector/README.md

 ## Azure auth

-Azure authorization can be disabled by setting the env variable azure_auth_enabled to 0, or re-enabled, by setting azure_auth_enabled to 1.
+Azure SSO can be enabled by setting azure_auth_enabled to `true` in your environment.
-If Azure authentication is enabled, three extra variables need to be provided in the env file:
+If Azure SSO is enabled, three extra environment variables need to be provided:

 ```
 azure_client_id